nf-core/configs/docs/eva.md

 ### debug

 This simple profile just turns off automatic clean up of intermediate files.
 This can be useful for debugging.
-Specify e.g. with `-profile eva,archgen`
+Specify e.g. with `-profile eva,archgen`.